 Although sustainable energy calls to mind things like electricity generation from solar power and wind power, there is something more powerful and more essential, and counter-intuitive.
 It goes by the label passive solar.
 This curious animal is about both the energy you do not use and energy directly from the sun used for heating and lighting without the intermediate step of converting it to actual electricity.

 One of the primary principles of passive solar design is using natural light to provide interior illumination.
 Some of this can be as simple as throwing open the curtains when you first get up, or it can be as nifty as installing a light tube under circumstances where a skylight won’t work.
-A light tube can help bring light into interior spaces that don’t have immediate access to a window.
+A light tube can help bring light into interior spaces without immediate access to a window.

 If you live in an older home — one that predates air conditioning as a widespread standard feature — the odds are good that the windows are situated such that you can open two of them and get a cross breeze going.
-This can help keep things cool in warm weather without running up your electric bill or adding to greenhouse gases.
+That can help keep things cool in warm weather without running up your electric bill or adding greenhouse gases.

 The Best Answer

 If you are looking to make your home more sustainable, the single best thing you can do is educate yourself on passive solar design principles.
 Some need to be designed into the building from the start, before construction; many others can be added to existing construction.
 In some cases, it is as simple as planting a tree (or three) in the right place.